UWOrbital/OBC-firmware/README.md

 Information about flashing the device and debugging can be found on [this Notion page.](https://www.notion.so/uworbital/OBC-Firmware-Development-Workflow-ab037261ce6c45189ea5ca8486b02c6b)

 ## Contributing
-1. Make sure youre added as a member to the UW Orbital organization
+1. Make sure you're added as a member to the UW Orbital organization on GitHub.
 2. Create a feature branch for whatever task you're working on.
     * Our branch naming scheme is `<subteam>/<developer_name>/<feature_description>`.
+Ignore the `<developer_name>` part if the branch has multiple developers.
-    * Example branch name: `cdh/daniel/implement-random-device-driver`
+    * Example: `cdh/daniel/implement-random-device-driver`
-    * Another example (Multiple developers for single branch): `cdh/implement-random-device-driver`
+    * Another example: `cdh/implement-random-device-driver`
 3. Make a PR.
-Make sure to at least add the CDH leads as reviewers.
-You may want to add your subteam lead as a reviewer if you're not on CDH.
+Make sure to at least add the CDH leads as reviewers and ping the CDH pr channel on Discord.
+You may also want to add your subteam lead(s) as a reviewer if you're not on CDH.
     * Pull requests should include information on, at minimum, the purpose of the PR, new changes made in the PR, tests performed to verify that the code works, and changes that can be made in future iterations of the feature.
 See [this sample template](https://github.com/UWOrbital/CC1120Driver/blob/main/.github/pull_request_template.md) for more.
 It’s good practice to have a PR template in a .github folder in every repository you create.
 GitHub will pull from this template every time a new PR is made.
 5. Make any requested changes and merge your branch onto main once the PR is approved.